If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Read more about Wound Care

-Ankle sprains are common but need immediate attention.
-If you need your feet checked, contact one of our podiatrists from Foot Health Center of Merrimack Valley.
+Although ankle sprains are common, they aren’t always minor injuries.
+If you need your ankle injury looked at, contact one of our podiatrists from Foot Health Center of Merrimack Valley.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 How Does an Ankle Sprain Occur?